 How does a hydropower plant create electricity?

-- The utility grid sends electricity through power lines to houses, schools, and business in the community
+- The utility grid sends electricity through power lines to houses, schools, and businesses in the community.

 Where does the water come from?

 The hydrologic cycle describes water’s continuous journey around the earth as it transforms into solid, liquid, and gas.
 While shifting forms, water travels between oceans, atmosphere, and land by many different processes.
 These processes can be viewed below:

 - Evaporation & Condensation (humidity & the forming of clouds)

 - Transpiration & Condensation (vapor from plants & the forming of fog)

 - Precipitation (rain)

 - Groundwater & Surface Flow (underground streams & above ground floods)